nikolabura/wireguard-handshake-logger/README.md

-# Wireguard Handshake Logger
+# Wireguard Handshake Logger (Firezone branch)
 Logs outgoing Wireguard handshake responses using `bpftrace` kprobes.
 Outputs the peer public key for each handshake, for use in monitoring multi-peer setups.
+Uses the Firezone API to associate a user and device with each public key.

+If you don't run Firezone, see the `master` branch.

 **Skip to [Setup](#setup) for instructions.**